dionwang88/cs542database/README.md

 ##Concurrency control<span id = "15"\>

 ### Assumptions & decisions:
-1. Threads can only be read if no other threads has write accesses or in request of it.
+1. Threads can only be read if no other threads have write accesses or in request of it.
 2. Threads can write when no other threads are reading or writing the database.
 3. When a thread is writing, it also has access to read.
 4. Multiple read and write requests from a same thread is allowed.